gyhou/gyhou.github.io/aboutme.md

 - Generated analytical data & reports of student engagement to senior leadership

 **Marketing Sales Representative**, Union Line Textile, 2018 - 2019
-- Strategized with apparel industry & manufacturer experts to design client’s product
+- Strategized with apparel industry and manufacturer experts to design product
 - Increased client’s sample request by 100% and reduced time on inquiries by 400%
 - Scheduled meetings and visited overseas clients to collaborate on future products